bluehabit/BlogPosts/Vanilla-JS/Callbacks-vs-Closure.md

 Note that in the above example, if you call `setupSomeGlobals()` again, then a new closure (stack-frame!) is created.
 The old `logNumber`, `increaseNumber`, `setNumber` variables are overwritten with new functions that have the new closure.
 (In JavaScript, whenever you declare a function inside another function, the inside function(s) is/are recreated again each time the outside function is called.)

+The closure is the function itself wrapping up all the variables available in its scope and taking them with them.
+Returning a function as you describe is called a high order function. this example you give does technically take advantage of a closure

 ------

 ## Example 11